MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 - **Fill:** Fills the entire specified size with the image.
 Scales the image proportionally.
 Crops the image as needed.
 - **Fit:** Fits the entire image into the specified size.
 Scales the image proportionally.
 Does not crop the image.
 - **Stretch:** Fills the entire specified size with the image.
 Stretches the image disproportionally as needed.
-Does not crop the image
+Does not crop the image.

 The width and height of the specified size may be swapped to match the orientation (portrait/landscape) of the current image.
 To always use the width and height as specified, un-check: **Ignore the orientation of pictures**.

 ### Fallback encoding

-The fallback encoder is used when the file cannot be saved in it's original format.
+The fallback encoder is used when the file cannot be saved in its original format.
 For example, the Windows Metafile (.wmf) image format has a decoder to read the image, but no encoder to write a new image.
-In this case, the image cannot be saved in it's original format.
+In this case, the image cannot be saved in its original format.
 Image Resizer enables you to specify what format the fallback encoder will use: PNG, JPEG, TIFF, BMP, GIF, or WMPhoto settings. *This is not a file type conversion tool, but only works as a fallback for unsupported file formats.*

 ### File